dsnsalt/priv_dns_sec450_fix/README.md

 **Fix**:

-- Specify a different VM or reset the labs use the lab reset script.
+- Specify a different IP or reset the labs using the lab reset script.